Applied Intercultural Arts Research Graduate Interdisciplinary Program

 - Seek funding from appropriate University, State, Federal and private sources;

 - Solicit nominations to vacated slot(s) on the Executive Committee to ensure continuity over time.

-- The responsibilities of the Chair of the Executive Committee (and of the GIDP).
+- The responsibilities of the Chair are to:

-- Administers the Program and activities of the EC with the assistance of the program coordinator of the GIDP;
+- Administer the Program and activities of the EC with the assistance of the program coordinator of the GIDP;

-- Convenes and chairs meetings of the EC;
+- Convene and chair meetings of the EC;

-- Acts on behalf of the EC and the GIDP to implement policies of the Program;
+- Act on behalf of the EC and the GIDP to implement policies of the Program;

-- Serves as representative of the Applied Ethnomusicology and Intercultural Arts Research GIDP to entities such as the University Administration, granting agencies, prospective students.
+- Serve as representative of the Applied Intercultural Arts Research GIDP to entities such as the University Administration, granting agencies, prospective students.

-- Prepares and submits an annual report of activities and accomplishments of the Program according to University regulations.
+- Prepare and submit an annual report of activities and accomplishments of the Program according to University regulations.

 The GIDP’s Program Coordinator works closely with the Chair of the EC as well as with the students, faculty, EC and standing committees to ensure timely fulfillment of the policies of the UA and the Applied Intercultural Arts Research GIDP, as well as the flow of information among all concerned.